FOREX-Dollar set for best week versus yen in three months after Powell speech

 By Rae Wee and Harry Robertson

-SINGAPORE/LONDON, Nov 10 (Reuters) - The dollar was on track for its best week against the yen in three months on Friday, after Federal Reserve Chair Jerome Powell and a chorus of other officials stressed that the central bank may have to hike rates again.
+SINGAPORE/LONDON, Nov 10 (Reuters) - The dollar was on track for its best week against the yen in three months on Friday, after Federal Reserve Chair Jerome Powell and other officials said the central bank may have to hike rates again.

-A slew of Fed policymakers including Powell said on Thursday they are still that interest rates are high enough to finish the battle with inflation.
+Fed policymakers, including Powell, said on Thursday they are that interest rates are high enough to finish the battle with inflation.
 Investors saw the comments as hawkish, pushing bond yields and the dollar higher.

-The dollar stood near a one-year high at 151.43 yen JPY=EBS on Friday.
+The dollar traded at 151.40 yen JPY=EBS, not far off recent one-year highs.
 It was on track for a weekly gain of 1.39% against the yen, its biggest increase since August.

 "Powell's speech was quite hawkish, and that just really hit sentiment," said Tina Teng, market analyst at CMC Markets.

-The yen's weakness is keeping traders on red alert for signs of intervention from the Japanese government to prop up the currency.
+The yen's weakness has kept traders on alert for signs the Japanese government will intervene to support the currency.
 Authorities intervened twice last year in response to a slump in the yen.

 "It does raise the risk of the BOJ stepping into the (forex) market to strengthen the yen, but I think markets are expecting no intervention unless dollar/yen moves to about 152," said Carol Kong, a currency strategist at Commonwealth Bank of Australia.

-The dollar index USD=, which tracks the currency against six major peers, was little changed at 105.91 on Friday.
-It was on track to gain 0.81% this week, after rising 0.39% on Thursday.
+The dollar index USD=, which tracks the currency against six major peers, was a touch softer at 105.81 on Friday.
+It was on track to gain 0.7% this week, and set for its biggest weekly rally since Sept.10.

-The greenback dropped last week when the Federal Reserve held interest rates steady at 5.25% to 5.5% and some weaker-than-expected U.S. economic data weighed on Treasury yields.
+The dollar dropped last week when the Federal Reserve held interest rates steady at 5.25% to 5.5% and some weaker-than-expected U.S. economic data weighed on Treasury yields.

+European Central Bank interest rates kept at a record high for long enough could return inflation to the bank's 2% target, ECB President Christine Lagarde said on Friday.

-Sterling GBP=D3was down 0.1% at $1.2209, after data showed the UK economy stagnated in the third quarter.
+Sterling GBP=D3 was steady at around $1.2219, after data showed the UK economy stagnated in the third quarter.

-Bitcoin BTC=BTSP, the world's largest cryptocurrency, meanwhile held near an 18-month high and last bought $36,499, having peaked at $37,978 in the previous session, its highest level since May 2022.
+Bitcoin BTC=BTSP, the world's largest cryptocurrency, held near an 18-month high and last bought $36,075, having peaked at $37,978 in the previous session, its highest level since May 2022.

-Prices of the digital assets have surged on swirling speculation of an imminent approval of BlackRock's spot bitcoin ETF, with the asset management giant also having registered to create an ethereum trust.
+Prices of the digital assets have surged after speculation of an imminent approval of BlackRock's spot bitcoin ETF, with the asset management giant also having registered to create an ethereum trust.

 A spot crypto ETF would make the sector "more accessible for institutional investors to enter the crypto space, likely boosting demand and subsequently prices," said Carl Szantyr, managing partner of digital asset hedge fund Blockstone Capital.